7000 Oaks

 of the golden bough we thought

-we knew too much about.
+we knew everything about.

 How to save the world, not by Reds